100daysofkubernetes/100DaysOfKubernetes/src/start/replicas.md

 It's only purpose is to ensure that the specified number of replicas of a service is running.

 All pods are managed through Controllers and Services.
-They know about the pods that they have to manage through the in-yaml defined Labels within the pods and the selectors within the Controllers/Services.
+They know about the pods that they have to manage through the in-YAML defined Labels within the pods and the selectors within the Controllers/Services.
 Remember the metadata field from one of the previous days — in the case of ReplicaSets, these labels are used again.

-Clone the repository
+## Some Practice

-enter into the root folder
+Clone the following repository: [https://github.com/vfarcic/k8s-specs](https://github.com/vfarcic/k8s-specs) and enter into the root folder

 ```jsx
 cd k8s-specs